Keeping Your APIs Safe: Best Practices for Top-Notch Security

 Poor or non-existent authentication and authorization are major issues with many publicly available APIs.
 Broken authentication occurs when APIs do not enforce authentication (as is often the case with private APIs, which are meant for internal use only) or when an authentication factor (something the client knows, has, or is) can be broken into easily.
 Since APIs often provide an entry point to an organization's databases, it's critical that the organization strictly controls access to them.

 APIs are susceptible to many of the same kinds of attacks defenders have been fighting in their networks and web-based apps for years.
-None of the following attacks are new but can easily be used against APIs.
+None of the following attacks are new, but they can easily be used against APIs.

 Insufficient encryption can result in data breaches and other security incidents.
 This includes using weak encryption algorithms, failing to encrypt sensitive data, and not implementing SSL/TLS encryption to protect data in transit.

-Prioritize security.
-(Sure, this may seem like obvious advice, but we all know it's easy to neglect.)
-API security shouldn't be an afterthought or considered "someone else's problem."
-Organizations have a lot to lose with unsecured APIs, so make security a priority and build it into your APIs as they're being developed.
+That’s why no matter how sound your APIs are, you need to prioritize security.
+(Not to sound like a broken record, but this step is easy to neglect.)
+API security shouldn't be an afterthought or deemed someone else's problem.
+Organizations have a lot to lose with unsecured APIs, so build security into your APIs as they're being developed and implement a strong management system.

-Also, implement authentication and authorization.
 One of the most critical aspects of API security is implementing authentication and authorization.
-This ensures that only authorized users can access the API, and their access levels are appropriate for their role.
+This step ensures that only authorized users can access the API, and their access levels are appropriate for their role.
 When feasible, use solutions based on solid, proven authentication and authorization mechanisms, such as OAuth2.0 and OpenID Connect.

 API authentication and authorization refer to the processes of verifying the identity of a client and controlling access to API resources.
 Authentication is verifying who the client is and authorization is controlling what they can access after being authenticated.